abhinavbharti/ltc3331-breakout/README.md

-## Open, low-cost experimentation board for the LTC3331 power harvesting chip
+## Open, low-cost experimentation board for the LTC3331 energy harvesting chip

-This project contains design- and production-files for a low-cost LTC3331 power harvesting development-, breakout- and test-board.
+This project contains design- and production-files for a low-cost LTC3331 energy harvesting development-, breakout- and test-board.

 It's specifically designed to be inexpensive, yet open and comprehensive:
 * Full design files for KiCad EDA